erimcg/Using-D3js/05_02_lines.md

 # Lines

-In this section we'll discuss how to draw lines.
-Lines can be used on their own, but they are also used in many other areas of this chapter such as [areas](./05_04_areas.html) and [links](./05_06_links.html).
+In this section we'll discuss how to draw lines using D3.js' line generator.
+Lines can be used on their own, but they're also used in many other areas of this chapter such as [areas](./05_05_areas.html) and [links](./05_08_links.html).

 ## Lines